Last year we decided to explore the Bronte county visiting several landscapes related to the fascinating world of the

 The place is hosted by the couple Richard and Barbara Trainer.
 We just had the opportunity of meeting Richard, that was also in charge of the café at the Ponden Mill as well that week.

 We got a quite large in-suite room with windows overlooking the Worth river.
 Its rustic décor with a comfy king-size bed, a large sofa, and a bathroom equipped with a large bathtub and all amenities a fine B&B guest house should provide.

 I loved the room.
 It’s spacious and extremely quiet.
 The location is a popular spot for walkers, but the only noise I could hear during the night came from the river and owls and wild horses that were nearby it.

-I confess being a bit afraid of sleeping in this accommodation after having a chat paranormal experiences connected to this place.
-The mind was playing up just a little bit when I went to bed, but the bed was comfortable enough to make me relax and overcome my fear.
+I confess to being a bit afraid of sleeping in this accommodation after having a chat about paranormal experiences connected to this place.
+My mind was playing up just a little bit when I went to bed, but the bed was comfortable enough to make me relax and overcome my fear.

 The bathtub is a gorgeous feature of this room.
 It’s large and perfect for having a soak.
 I love its décor.
-The use of the checked floor gave an air of modern to such a classic ambient.
+The use of the checked floor gave an air of modernity to such a classic ambient.

 It’s totally pitch-black outside during the night, so it’s highly recommended to have a torch with you when deciding to go for a walk or a meal at the pub next door.

-By the way, we had a lovely meal at The Old Silent Inn and it ended up in a quite an exciting adventure to in the darkness.
+By the way, we had a lovely meal at The Old Silent Inn and it ended up in quite an exciting adventure in the darkness.

 The food at this traditional pub is locally sourced and it’s delicious, to say the least.
-Don’t skip dessert when visiting it and ask for the cheesecake of the day that you won’t regret it.
+Don’t skip dessert when visiting it and ask for the cheesecake of the day that you won’t regret.

 The Old Silent Inn is a pub with over 400 years of existence.
 It’s also known as the place that inspired several authors including Halliwell Sutcliffe and Martha Grimes.
 It’s another must-visit spot if you like the literature references at the Bronte sight.